simyin/simyin.github.com/source/_posts/2012-09-14-how-to-use-octopress-with-multiple-users-or-on-multiple-machines.markdown

 Once you are finished with your blog post, you can generate the post using `rake generate` and deploy using `rake deploy`, or combine the steps with `rake gen_deploy`.

-Do not forget to commit your post to github after you make your changes:
+Do not forget to commit your post to github after you make your changes.
+Rake deploy commits the blog automatically, but you also want to commit your markdown markup.

+Inside your blogs main folder, simyin_blog in our example, run the following commands:

 >
     git add .
     git commit -m "message"
-    git push
+    git push origin source

 This will make sure that all your posts are nicely backed up - one of the biggest advantages of using Github and Jekyll.